todogroup/osposurvey/2020/questions.md

 * SAP
 * Uber
 * VMware
->LH,4/13/20  - IBM changed to IBM / Red Hat; Uber added.
+>LH, note for survey coding, 4/13/20 - IBM changed to IBM / Red Hat; Uber added.

 31. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
 * Extremely influential